 Recipe Notes

-- Can be stored in an airtight container at room temperature for up to 3 days.
+- Can be stored in an airtight container at room temperature for 3-5 days.

 Chloe